All Car Repair Articles

 I would buy say 100x VW Beetle exhausts.
 Simply because there were so many of them out on the roads.
 Today, because of computers, car makers can alter and change a model within minutes using modern computer software.
 I believe that it is the same with exhaust systems.
 The designs are much better and are made of better materials than they used to be.

-We in the trade do not stock the same number of systems anymore.
-Because of the large amount of variations within one model of car.
-Of course, where there was one exhaust to fit one model whatever the engine size.
+Of course, there was one exhaust to fit one model, whatever the engine size.
 Staggeringly, there will now be ten different systems and shapes for the different engine sizes.
-So, this could be to do with the different catalytic converter sizes that a different engine size may have to have, there for the rest of the exhaust will be a different shape or size.
+So, this could have to do with the different catalytic converter sizes that a different engine size may have to have; the rest of the exhaust will be a different shape or size.

 The exhaust system has now become part of the emissions service.

-We have now had to become qualified in car emissions, using sophisticated hand-held computers to diagnose any faults in the system.
-Also the addition of the catalytic converter to the front of the exhaust system.
-I also added the need for a better-quality exhaust pipe product.
 The catalytic converter is made of a ceramic or stainless steel honeycomb core.
 A silica and aluminium wash coat, and a precious metal for the catalyst (platinum).
 The car makers then started to use aluminium exhaust systems to match the quality of the catalytic converters and enable the guarantee to extend to two years on a replacement system.

 EXHAUST SYSTEMS AT A GLANCE-Your exhaust system lasts longer because they are now aluminised: EXHAUST SYSTEMS AT A GLANCE